donaldvallejo/BurningManApi/docs/README.md

 `memories from the dust` is an API for finding and recording your times on la playa.
 <br>

->When going to "The BURN" many details can be missed or forgotten. this allows a way to relive those details again.
+>When going to "The BURN" many details can be missed or forgotten. this allows a way to keep those details and can be seen again later.

  ## Names